Your baby is never satisfied after breastfeeding, despite frequent and long nursing sessions. Learn 4 reasons why (and how to change it).

 Comfort nursing isn’t bad—many moms love being able to soothe a fussy baby and bonding at the same time.

 How do you know he’s actually eating?
 Check his throat—if he were truly swallowing, you’d see movement around his throat, indicating that the milk is going down.
-You can also listen for a gulping sound—again, a sign that he’s taking in milk, not just moving his mouth.
+Even if you see his mouth moving, listen for a gulping sound to ensure that he’s taking in milk.

 Free email challenge: Feeling stuck in motherhood?
 Sign up for the Motherhood Motivation 5-Day Challenge!
-You’ll get one actionable tip a day that will make you think (and act) about motherhood differently:
+You’ll get one actionable tip a day that can make you think (and act) about motherhood differently.
+You’ll also get my newsletters, which parents say they LOVE:

 2. Your baby is going through a growth spurt

 Babies go through so many changes in the first few months than at any other time of their lives.
-They’ve also got tiny stomachs and immature digestive systems exactly at this age.
-Combine the two, and no wonder your baby never seems satisfied after breastfeeding.
+They’ve also got tiny stomachs and immature digestive systems at this age.
+Combine the two, and no wonder your baby doesn’t seem satiated even though you had just fed him.

-Frequent feedings stimulate and increase your milk supply, far better than a pump could.
-Don’t see it as a hassle, but an opportunity—a strategy—to ensure you’re producing enough milk.
+Frequent feedings stimulate and help with a low milk supply, far better than a breast pump could.
+Don’t see these clusters as a hassle, but an opportunity—a strategy—to ensure that you’re producing enough milk.

 At this stage, feed on demand as much as possible.
-Our pediatrician told us that the biggest reason babies cry is because of hunger—i’s rarely that their clothes are itchy or that the room is too cold.
-For now, follow your baby’s lead and feed when he’s hungry.
+Our pediatrician told us that the biggest reason babies cry is because of hunger—it’s rarely that their clothes are itchy or that the room is too cold.
+For now, follow your baby’s lead and feed at the first signs of hunger.

 3. You forget that fussiness is normal

-If you suspect issues with gas, try tricks like bicycle kicks, pushing his knees to his chest, or massaging his tummy.
+If you suspect gas issues, try tricks like bicycle kicks, pushing his knees to his chest, or massaging his tummy.
 You might feed him after waking up so he has more opportunities to stay upright after eating.

-This is also the time when he’ll be most attached to your breast, whether out of hunger or comfort.
+This is also the time when he can be most attached to your breast, whether out of hunger or comfort.
 Any time you feel like things should be better by now, know that progress goes up and down, even if the general trend is going up.
-You’ll hit dips even as life continues to improve overall.
+You might hit dips even as life continues to improve overall.

 And should you truly feel concerned, reach out to a lactation consultant or find a support group like La Leche League.
 They can evaluate for particular issues that could be making breastfeeding more difficult than it needs to be.